cisagov/ScubaGoggles/baselines/Google Meet Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.MEET.3.1v0.1
-Host Management meeting features SHALL be enabled so that they are available by default when a host starts their meeting.
+Host Management meeting features SHALL be enabled.

 - Rationale
   - Enabling these features does not pose any security risk and provides better collaboration features to users.
 If this setting was disabled then any participant could take control of the meeting.
+They are available by default when a host starts their meeting.
 - Last Modified: July 3, 2023

 - MITRE ATT&CK TTP Mapping